Hellenism (modern religion)

-Various religious movements reviving or reconstructing ancient Greek religious practices have been publicly emerging since the 1990s.
+Various religious movements reviving or reconstructing many ancient Greek religious practices have been publicly emerging since the 1990s.
 In 2006, Ancient Hellenic Religion, was granted "known religion" status by Greece.
 In 2017, Greece legally recognized Hellenic Religion as a "known religion."
 With the status of "known religion" both religions attained certain religious freedoms in Greece, including the freedom to open houses of worship and for clergy to officiate at weddings.

 Naming and terminology

-There are no official naming practices for labeling religious expressions deriving themselves from the Hellenic or Hellenistic culture and history in one form or another.
-The ancient Hellenes did not have a word for 'religion' in the modern sense.
-Likewise, no known Greek writer classifies either the gods or the cult practices into separate 'religions'.
-Modern scholarship that speaks of religions of the ancient Greeks, is applying a modern category in a modern way.
-Instead, for example, Herodotus speaks of the Hellenes as having "common shrines of the gods and sacrifices, and the same kinds of customs."

-Some informal naming conventions have developed since the formation of the first Hellenic religious organizations in the 1990s, based on academically accepted descriptive definitions.
-Hellenism has been employed as a religious identifier for Hellenic Religion in the same manner as Christianity is understood to mean Christian religion.
-This conflation of Hellenism with or as Hellenic religion in the Anglosphere is the result of English translations of primary sources from Antiquity.